Information

 Pets are welcome at all our meets, provided:-

-Dog waste is to be picked up and the mess must be cleared up immediately and disposed of properly in the site waste bin or your bin bag.
+• Dog waste is to be picked up immediately and disposed of appropriately.

-Dogs should be kept clear of drinking water and elsan points and away from children’s play areas.
+• Dogs should be kept 2 metres clear of drinking water taps and away from children’s play areas.

-Keep your pet away from other units and do not allow them to foul other members’ units or site setup.
+• Keep your pet away from other units and do not allow them to foul other members’ units.

-Please keep your pet away from farm animals and around horses.
-Mussels if required are advised.
+• Please keep your pet away from farm animals and around horses.

 GENERATORS